DanielTockan/Rainforest-Store/README.md

 #### Adding an item to the cart:

-Adding items to the cart was the trickiest fucntion to implement across the app due to the complex logic involved.
+Adding items to the cart was the trickiest function to implement across the app due to the complex logic involved.

 ```py